 Some other plant evolution/systematics projects

 Thalictrum (Ranunculaceae).
 Former post-doc Veronica Di Stilio explored the genetics of sexual dimorphism in dioecious meadowrues.
 Since then she has done further work on the phylogeny and petal identity in the group as a professor at the University of Washington, Seattle.
-More recently, my graduate student, Melody Sain, has started using genomic analysis to home in on sex-determining regions in order to see if B-class MADS-box genes might play a role and to evaluate whether the two independent origins of dioecy in the genus utilized similar genetic mechanisms.
+More recently, my graduate student, Melody Sain, has started using genomic analysis to home in on sex-determining regions to evaluate whether the two independent origins of dioecy in the genus utilized similar genetic mechanisms.

 Iochroma (Solanaceae).
 Studied by former graduate student Stacey Smith, who continues to study this group in her own laboratory at the University of Colorado, Boulder.